jkolb/FranticApparatus/README.md

 In the same vein, if there is a problem calculating the value, the promise will be rejected and the `onRejected` callback will be triggered instead.
 Once a promise is rejected it will stay that way and also multiple objects can receive the same rejection notice as long as each object calls `then` on the same promise instance*.

-In the example above a shortcut `then` method is used in place of `then`.
+In the example above a shortcut `whenFulfilled` method is used in place of `then`.
 This version of the `then` method is a convenience that calls the normal `then` behind the scenes and allows you to just provide a callback for `onFulfilled`.
 It also creates an `onRejected` callback but its implementation effectively just forwards any errors on to the next promise in the chain of promises (if any).
-The `handle` method does the opposite, as it allows you to provide an `onRejected` callback while forwarding on any fulfilled values to the next promise in the chain.
-Lastly the `finally` method generates implementations of both `onFulfilled` and `onRejected` that foward on the values but also gives you a way to execute the same block no matter if the promise is rejected or fulfilled.
+The `whenRejected` method does the opposite, as it allows you to provide an `onRejected` callback while forwarding on any fulfilled values to the next promise in the chain.
+Lastly the `whenComplete` method generates implementations of both `onFulfilled` and `onRejected` that foward on the values but also gives you a way to execute the same block no matter if the promise is rejected or fulfilled.

 **There are some details of the memory management this entails that will be covered later*